 Paul, Lucas and Philip

 Notwithstanding, the story of Christianism in Athens starts with Apostle Paul journey in 51 AD in pagan Athens, so not that successful as he may estimated.
-Paul started preaching in Athens agora, but he was rejected by Athenian audience, probably because Athenians were really much more advanced from his teaching, not like the Palestine’s average Jesus audience, Athens was a center of philosophy for over five hundred years already, what had Paul to offer?
+Paul started preaching in Athens agora, but he was rejected by Athenian audience, probably because Athenians were really much more advanced from his teaching, not like the Palestine’s average Jesus audience, Athens was a center of philosophy for over five hundred years already, what more had Paul to offer to Athenians?

 Accordingly, we can estimate social environment that was much wealthier than other cities of its time.
 Paul abandoned Athens and he never referred to his experience here, not like Apostle Lucas writings.
 Athens was the only city that Christian teaching didn’t pass.